Year 12 (16+) Entry

 Guidance for prospective parents and current teachers

-The examinations are scheduled to take place between 5th and 17th November.
+The examinations are scheduled to take place in November.
 Once you have registered, we will allocate you with an exam date and time.
 We will send more detailed information and confirmation of timings nearer the date, but the day is likely to run as follows:

 |Arrival and Registration|